Financial-Times/origami-image-set-tools/README.md

-  -h, --help                    output usage information -s, --source-directory <dir>  The directory to look for source images in -l, --legacy                  Whether to output the legacy manifest format
+  -h, --help                    output usage information -s, --source-directory <dir>  The directory to look for source images in -c, --scheme <scheme>         The custom scheme this image set should be published under -l, --legacy                  Whether to output the legacy manifest format
 ```

 Options can also be set as environment variables:

   - `--source-directory` can be set with `IMAGESET_SOURCE_DIRECTORY`
+  - `--scheme` can be set with `IMAGESET_SCHEME`

 #### Publish to S3